 Medical Education Track for Pediatric Residents

 This longitudinal track is designed for pediatric residents who have an interest in pursuing a career in resident and/or medical student education.
 Categorical, Primary Care, Med-Peds, and Child Neuro residents are eligible to apply for the track in their intern year and will continue the track through the end of residency.
 The track incorporates small group didactic sessions, hands-on teaching experience, and a scholarly project.
+Residents participating in the track will be advised by the co-directors of the track and will receive mentorship and education from a core group of faculty members.
 After completion of the track, residents will be able to provide skilled feedback, develop thorough evaluations, create high quality educational objectives and curricular plans, and deliver effective clinical precepting with small and large group teaching.

 Components of the Medical Education Track: